MuistotKartalla/muistot-frontend/README.md

 Merging pull requests should require a review and approval from a second developer
 - If not already set by the time of the next project, ask the project owner to enforce this.
 These remarks were written at the end of the Autumn 2023 project

+Updating packages
+- Packages are outdated and should be updated
+- [Renovate](https://github.com/renovatebot/renovate) is a tool that can help automate the process.
+It can be configured to automatically create pull requests for updating packages
+- Caution should be taken with the updates, things can easily break when jumping to a new major version.
+Updates should be tested and changes should be reviewed before merging

 ### Possible suggestions to consider
 Moving from pure Redux to [Redux ToolKit](https://redux-toolkit.js.org/) to ease/improve state management
 - Might require a pretty heavy rework